Normalisation by evaluation: Variants

-Using de Bruijn levels instead of names in the residual syntax makes reify a purely functional in that there is no need for fresh_var.
+Using de Bruijn levels instead of names in the residual syntax makes reify a pure function in that there is no need for fresh_var.

 The datatype of residual terms can also be the datatype of residual terms in normal form.

 The type of reify (and therefore of nbe) then makes it clear that the result is normalized.

 And if the datatype of normal forms is typed, the type of reify (and therefore of nbe) then makes it clear that normalization is type preserving.

 Normalization by evaluation also scales to the simply typed lambda calculus with sums (+), using the delimited control operators shift and reset.